nazianafis/StackOverflow-Data-Analysis/README.md

 ### Installation <a name="installation"></a>

 * Datasets: The complete set of files is publicly available and can be downloaded from the Stack Overflow site [here](https://insights.stackoverflow.com/survey).
-Alternatively, you can find the main CSV file (titled _survey_results_public.csv_) in my Github repo [here](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/survey_results_public.csv).
+Alternatively, you can find the main CSV file (titled _survey_results_public.csv_) in my Github repository [here](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/survey_results_public.csv).
 * Others: The code can be run in [Google Colab](https://colab.research.google.com/drive/1Xqh_Obd0xeg8yzp6U-KrVHLqiAan-Hqr) as an Interactive Python Notebook (ipynb).
 No additional installation is required.
     - Colaboratory allows you to use and share Jupyter notebooks with others without having to download, install, or run anything on your own computer (other than a browser).

 ### Project Motivation <a name="project-motivation"></a>